Sweden

 Sweden's ski resorts are spread south to north along 1,400km of highlands and mountains near the western border with Norway.
 Ski resorts (we use the term loosely!) to the south are small hills of less than 200m vertical.
 The real ski resorts start near Salen, about 335km northwest of Stockholm. Åre is over 600km northwest of Stockholm and is directly accessible via a 7 to 10hr long train ride from Stockholm Central Railway Station.

-The northern ski resort of Riksgransen is a delightful 18hr overnight train ride from Stockholm, over 1000km north as the ptarmigan flies.
-Abisko and Bjorkliden are on the same train line and have their own railway stations.
+The northern ski resort of Riksgränsen is a delightful 18hr overnight train ride from Stockholm, over 1000km north as the ptarmigan flies.
+Abisko and Björkliden are on the same train line and have their own railway stations.
 Unless you absolutely love overnight train travel, each is best accessed via Narvik in Norway (the other end of the railway line!) or Kiruna in Sweden.
 The small ski resort of Svanstein is over 850km northeast of Stockholm.

-Gateway airports for skiing in Sweden are Stockholm (ARN) (35km north of central Stockholm and connected by an 18min train ride) and Kiruna (KRN) (for the 3 main Swedish Lapland ski areas), plus a host of smaller airports closer to the ski resorts (like Åre Östersund (OSD)).
-Airports near Trondheim & Narvik in Nora=way can also be used to access some Swedish ski resorts.
+Gateway airports for skiing in Sweden are Stockholm (ARN) (35km north of central Stockholm and connected by an 18min train ride), plus , for the 3 main Swedish Lapland ski areas, Evenes (EVE) (near Narvik, Norway) & Kiruna (KRN).
+A host of smaller airports are closer to the ski resorts, including the important Åre Östersund (OSD), which is of course near Åre.
+The airport near Trondheim in Norway can also be used to access Åre & another intriguing small Swedish ski hill called Storlien.

 Reasons to Ski & Snowboard Sweden